AdobeDocs/campaign-standard.en/help/channels/using/transactional-message-permission.md

 We have implemented the following improvements to transactional messaging access control:

-* A new **[!UICONTROL Role]**, called **MC user**, has been added to allow non-administrator users to manage transactional events.
+* A new **[!UICONTROL Role]**, called **MC user**, has been added to allow non-administrator users to manage transactional event configuration.
 The **MC user** role grants these users the ability to access, create, publish, and unpublish transactional events and messages.

-* Execution deliveries (technical messages that are created each time a transactional message is edited and published again, or once a month by default) are now set to the **[!UICONTROL Organizational unit]** of the security group to which the user creating the message template belongs, rather than being restricted to the **[!UICONTROL Organizational unit]** of the **Message Center agent (mcExec)** security group.
+* Execution deliveries (i.e. technical messages that are created each time a transactional message is edited and published again, or once a month by default) are now set to the **[!UICONTROL Organizational unit]** of the security group to which the user creating the event belongs, rather than being restricted to the **[!UICONTROL Organizational unit]** of the **Message Center agent (mcExec)** security group.

 * The default **Message Center Execution (mcExec)** campaign, which gathers the transactional messaging execution deliveries, is now set to the organizational unit **All** allowing all users to view reports of execution deliveries.

-* Users with the **MC user** role can now duplicate published events if they are in the same **Organizational unit** as the user who created the event.
+* **Administrators** can now duplicate published transactional events, as well as users with the **MC user** role provided they are in the same **Organizational unit** hierarchy as the user who created the event.

 ## Assign the MC user role {#assign-role}